CONTENTS DELETED

 I probably shouldn't even be on this post but I'm impressed with everyone on here, the knowledge they share about the subject!
 And since the post started in April possibly no one is watching it now but I'll post this anyway!

+![]() This is kind of for Marc because he mentioned about Dell computers and distance from the user and the grounding sheet for mattresses.
+I have my 4th Dell and if I move it say 9ft away will my keyboard and mouse stop burning my hands and fingers?
+Wired keyboard and both wired and wireless mouse both burn my hands and fingers.
 About the grounding sheet.
 I purchased a, what looks like a sleeping bag, which can be totally opened up and fits on a bed.
 It's called RF Protection Blanket/Sleeping Bag and I purchased it through www.4EHSByEHS.com I don't know if that's the same thing as or like a grounding sheet or not but it does nothing, provides no protection from anything.
 I've purchased things from Earthing that didn't work either.
 Any suggestions where to purchase articles like that that protect?
+Thanks greatly for any suggestions!

 Peacefulness,

-Today is a good day for a good day!
+Kay Today is a good day for a good day! |

 |